 Human rights

 The human rights record of Cameroon has drawn criticism, especially in relation to political liberties and the treatment of minorities.
-Apart from arbitrary arrests and detention, the administration has been accused of deploying too strong force to quell demonstrations and opposition.
+Apart from arbitrary arrests and detention, the administration has been accused of deploying too strong a force to quell demonstrations and opposition.
 Human Rights Watch claims that since 2017, Cameroon's human rights have been declining while tensions and violence in the Anglophone areas are rising.
-The company has recorded instances of security force arbitrary imprisonment, torture, and extrajudicial killings.
+The company has recorded instances of security forces' arbitrary imprisonment, torture, and extrajudicial killings.

 Administrative divisions